john9francis/radiation-modeling/time-spent-thesis.md

 **Notes:**
 - 2/15 TO DO:
 - 1. Create a geant4 app that records pdd with one energy of photon. should be pretty easy.
 Then check and make sure my pdd looks good.
   2. I can also test what is the best energy spectrum for a good pdd.

+- 2/16 To do:
+- 1. Now I just need to curve fit the bremsstrahlung spectrum from med linac and add that distribution to radiation shielding app.